Cann, the cannabis-infused drink company, moves 150,000 units and raises $5 million – TechCrunch

 So to woo these would-be Cann fans, the company is casting about for new distribution deals and cutting its pricing — selling its drinks at a retail price of roughly $4 per Cann.

-The $16 four-pack or $24 dollar six-pack is more palatable to consumers than the $27 price point for a euphoric like Kin, the company’s founders think.
-Investors have backed other would be bud beverages.
-K-Zen Beverages raised a $5 million from the investment firm DCM and California Dreamin’, a Y Combinator-backed intoxicant containing a whopping 10 milligrams of THC, has also nabbed some investor cash.
+The $16 four-pack or $24 six-pack is more palatable to consumers than the $27 price point for a euphoric like Kin, the company’s founders think.
+Investors have backed other would-be bud beverages.
+K-Zen Beverages raised $5 million from the investment firm DCM and California Dreamin’, a Y Combinator-backed intoxicant containing a whopping 10 milligrams of THC, has also nabbed some investor cash.
 Even traditional breweries are getting into the act, with the Heineken-owned brewery Lagunitas offering a THC and CBD-infused, alcohol-free version of their famous beer under the moniker HiFi Hops.

 Bullock and Anderson say that their company’s drinks, which pack 2MG of THC and 4MG of CBD, could be a challenger to traditional liquors — offering all of the buzz and none of the bad hangover — if they could only get over the regulatory and supply chain hurdles.

-To address their manufacturing issues, the company found a co-packer called Space Station, the Sacramento, Calif.-based producer that will help boost volumes.
+To address their manufacturing issues, the company found a co-packer called Space Station, a Sacramento, Calif.-based producer that will help boost volumes.

 “We are trying to create a product that can appeal to mainstream consumers,” says Bullock.
-“There are only 600 licensed distributors so how do you meet customers where they are?”
+“There are only 600 licensed distributors, so how do you meet customers where they are?”

 Instead of vertically integrating (just as Eaze is rushing to make its own products, Cann could build out its own distribution channels and delivery services), Cann is doubling down on third parties and will spend at least some of its new money to reach beyond California into other states where weed is legally sold and regulated.